Tre5et/dynview/commands.md

 ## Lock

-`/adaptiveview lock` allows you to check if the View Distance is currently locked and allows to lock and unlock it.
+`/adaptiveview lock` allows you to check if the View or Simulation Distance is currently locked and allows to lock it.

-### Locking
 - `all [chunks] {[condition]}` locks the View Distance and Simulation Distance to `chunks`.
 - `view [chunks] {[condition]}` locks the View Distance to `chunks`.
 - `simulation [chunks] {[condition]}` locks the Simulation Distance to `chunks`.